soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 This is why I left KBTG: I don't want to be familiarized with idiocy and incompetence.
 I don't want to think that the shit they do is "good enough".

+I don't want to endure seeing the least intelligent professionals I've ever seen circlejerk themselves to dry deaths.

+With all of the things I saw, I just couldn't stay.
+I have a feeling that if I stayed, my own brain cells would simply rot from interacting with these people.